casper-network/docs/source/docs/casper/dapp-dev-guide/upgrading-contracts.md

+# Upgrading and Maintaining Contracts
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Upgrading Contracts

 Our smart contract packaging tools enable you to: